-An umbilical hernia occurs when part of the bowel or fatty tissue pokes through an area near the belly button, pushing through a weak spot in the surrounding abdominal wall.
+An umbilical hernia occurs when part of the bowel or fatty tissue pushes through a weak spot in the abdominal wall, near the navel.

 This article looks at the causes, risk factors, diagnosis, and treatment of umbilical hernias.

 Umbilical hernias are the

 This type of hernia is particularly common in infants born preterm.
 Up to 84% of newborns with a birth weight of between 1 and 1.5 kilograms (kg) have an umbilical hernia.